-The School of Information Sciences will take a maximum of 28 new students based on the unified application rounds for 2013.
-The admission quotas for doctoral programmes are the following:
+The School of Information Sciences will take approximately 28 new doctoral students based on the application rounds for 2013.
+In spring 2013 about half of these places have been filled.
+In the autumn application round approximately 15 new students can be admitted.

-|Doctoral programme in Information and Systems maximum 14
+|Doctoral programme in Information and Systems||approximately 6|

-|Doctoral programme in Information Studies and Interactive Media maximum 8
+|Doctoral programme in Information Studies and Interactive Media||approximately 5|

 The call for applications for the doctoral programmes of the School of Information Sciences is organised twice per year.
 Specific application deadlines will be confirmed each year.
-Under exceptional conditions, applications for postgraduate studies can be processed outside the two admission rounds.
+Under exceptional conditions, applications for doctoral studies can be processed outside the two admission rounds.